30 April, 2012

 The Bonhams auction at the RAF Museum Hendon in April again performed

 strongly, with good prices being paid across the board for a wide variety of cars.
 Leading the pack was the 1957 Bentley S-Series Continental Sports Saloon.
 This well-presented car fresh from long term ownership attracted strong bidding in the room, eventually selling for £191,900.
-Representing the pinnacle of sporting Bentleys from an earlier era was the Vanden Plasbodied 1924 Bentley 3-liter Speed Model, which had been in the same family ownership for 35 years.
+Representing the pinnacle of sporting Bentleys from an earlier era was the Vanden Plasbodied 1924 Bentley 3-litre Speed Model, which had been in the same family ownership for 35 years.
 This fine vintage car achieved a price of £163,900.

 In many ways the most notable of the lots offered, the 1959 Austin Mini

-Se7en, attracted feverish bidding before selling for £40,250 – proving once again, no matter the type of car, the appraise of originality above all else.
+Se7en, attracted feverish bidding before selling for £40,250 – proving once again, no matter the type of car, the value of originality above all else.
 This remarkable time-warp survivor was the eighth of its type produced, the third oldest survivor and the oldest un-restored example